piseganesh123/k8s-installation/README.md

 Steps:
 1. clone repository
+2. Generate key with permission to create compute instances on GCP your account
 2. Update variables (variables.tf file) according to your GCP account
+3. Create public and private key, update public key in "k8s-mst-slv-vm.tf" file
-3. run terraform init && terraform apply
+4. run terraform init && terraform apply

 To connect to Kubernetes cluster